Chocabeck: Release

 The first single in Italy was the song "È un peccato morir", and in the rest of Europe "Chocabeck" and "Vedo nero".
 The first single was certified Gold by the Federazione Industria Musicale Italiana, and was #1 for six weeks at the radio Music Control Italia tracked by Nielsen SoundScan.
 "Vedo nero" was certified Platinum by FIMI.

-The album was on the FIMI Italian album charts for 59 weeks, peaking at #1 for two weeks.
+The album was on the FIMI Italian album charts for 89 weeks, peaking at #1 for three weeks.
 The album was certified 5× Platinum, and already sold over 500,000 copies in Europe before the start of the tour.
 As has been the case with Zucchero's previous albums, it was released in Italian, European and American edition.
 The European edition Il Suono Della Domenica includes instead the original English version by Bono, while the American edition (also titled as Zucchero Who?) is sung entirely in English, i.e. including the lyrics by Iggy Pop.
 In 2011 was also released a deluxe edition with both CDs, and a DVD collection of the music videos.

 Fornaciari toured to promote this album in 2011–2012 with Chocabeck World Tour, with over 120 concerts in Europe, Australia, North and South America, almost all sold-out in presale, notably with five consecutive concerts at Arena in Verona.